← back

 • Built-in primitivesBox, Text, Image, Icon, ProgressBar, CircularGauge, and ErrorBoundary for compact device UIs

-• Flexible styling — inline styles, className, and a tw() helper for Tailwind-like utility strings
+• Flexible styling — inline styles, className, and a cn() helper for Tailwind-like utility strings

 • Encoder and dial support — separate key and dial components per action, with useDialHint for Stream Deck+ trigger descriptions